Return to the Newsroom

 **** Poland: Overtime can be increased to 416 hours/year.

 ***** Romania: The rule is that the legal maximum working time cannot exceed 48 hours/week, including overtime.
-By exception, however, working time may be extended beyond 48 hours/week, provided that the average working hours, calculated over a reference period of 4 calendar months, do not exceed 48 hours per week, and that for certain sectors of activity, units or professions laid down in the applicable collective agreement, reference periods longer than 4 months but not exceeding 6 months may be negotiated.
+By exception, however, working time may be extended beyond 48 hours/week, provided that the average working hours, calculated over a reference period of 4 calendar months, do not exceed 48 hours per week.
+For certain sectors of activity, units or professions laid down in the applicable collective agreement, reference periods longer than 4 months but not exceeding 6 months may be negotiated.

 ****** Slovakia: Overtime can be increased up to 400 hours/year (employee consent needed).